College service groups provide service to the Huntingdon campus and community.

 The Campus Activities Board plans and coordinates student activities, entertainment, and programming for the Huntingdon student body.
 Members are selected after an application process in the spring coordinated by the Office of Student Life—Student Involvement, and serve for the calendar year, January through December.

 The Commuter Student Organization (CSO) provides camaraderie and connections for students who live off-campus.
 Special activities and events are coordinated through the Office of Student Life.
-This group is open to all commuters.

-The International Student Association (ISA) is open to all students who are interested in international issues, travel, culture, and other aspects of world citizenship.
+The International Student Association (ISA) is open to students who are interested in international issues, travel, culture, and other aspects of world citizenship.

 Resident Assistants are part of the Residence Life staff.
 These are paid positions filled after a careful application process.
 Comprehensive training prepares RAs to facilitate safe, lively, engaging and family-like living for campus residents.
 For more information, contact the Office of Student Life—Residence Life.